bixu/certbot/README.md

 any given time, it's recommended to use this service to register wildcard LetsEncrypt certificates only, so you should configure the `domain` TOML key to a value of `*.example.com`, as an example.

+We also only support a single LetsEncrypt domain per running `certbot` service.